 Zoo 2010

 Once a year we have a tradition and we go to the Zoo with some friends.
 It is getting WAY more expensive as our kids get older even with the two coupons I had.
 I remember going when all our kids were free and we would split the price with the coupon.
-And it will only get cost more..Danielle was still free.
+And it will only cost more...Danielle was still free.
 But it is such a great place to take the kids.
-Not to far to drive and I always feel in "control", and what I mean by that is it is not crowded and in some ways hard to lose them (next year I will "lose"one now for sure lol) The aquarium for example I find more difficult b/c some parts are dimly lit, and there are lots of different rooms so it is alot harder to keep track of my children (hence the feeling of being out of control) And of course everybodys kids are different...some hang on to Mommy's legs and some (mine) would go swimming with the dolphins if they could. (hey sounds like fun to me...wonder where they get it from?)
-I love the two shots of the two two year olds.
+Not too far to drive and I always feel in "control", and what I mean by that is it is not crowded and in some ways hard to lose them (next year I will "lose" one now for sure lol) The aquarium, for example, I find more difficult b/c some parts are dimly lit, and there are lots of different rooms so it is a lot harder to keep track of my children (hence the feeling of being out of control) And of course everybody kids are different...some hang on to Mommy's legs and some (mine) would go swimming with the dolphins if they could. (hey sounds like fun to me...wonder where they get it from?)
+I love the two shots of the two two-year-olds.
 So typical for this age...now I have to try it out.
-Niessa and her friend were playing with the cameras, and took pictures of each other.
+Niessa and her friend were playing with the cameras and took pictures of each other.
 I am surprised at all the neat pictures I get from them.
 Snack Time!!
 What a wonderful day!!

 Fish, Fish and more Fish

 I often feel so blessed to have all this healthy food to serve my family.
-I was looking on line as to what to do with the fish heads, and some people buy them as they are cheaper then buying a fish and then broil the heads and eat the meat out of the cheeks and head, or make a soup stock.
+I was looking online as to what to do with the fish heads, and some people buy them as they are cheaper than buying a fish and then broiling the heads and eating the meat out of the cheeks and head, or making a soup stock.
 Everyone I talked to kinda looked at me crazy (including my dear husband "I am not going to eat fish heads when we have a freezer full of real meat" I think was the exact quote) and another dear didn't even think the question was worth returning an e-mail (she can't be serious).
 So no fish heads for us...but if anyone else can use them...I don't mind saving them for you next time.

 Thursday, September 2, 2010